-This chapter discusses the framework for storage abstractions.
-It describes the way physical storage hardware of various kinds is mapped to VMs, and the software objects used by the XenServer host API to perform storage-related tasks.
+This chapter describes the way physical storage hardware of various kinds is mapped to Virtual Machines (VMs), and the software objects used by the XenServer host API to perform storage-related tasks.
 Detailed sections on each of the supported storage types include procedures for creating storage for VMs using the CLI, with type-specific device configuration options, generating snapshots for backup purposes and some best practices for managing storage in XenServer host environments.
 Finally, the virtual disk QoS (quality of service) settings are described.

+5.1.
 Storage Overview